Holiday rentals in Dumfries and Galloway

 The largest town in the province, Dumfries, is packed with red-brick Gothic Revival architecture.
 Dumfries is known for the Robert Burns House museum, where the world-renowned poet lived for eight years and worked on manuscripts still on display.
 His statue and mausoleum are also some of the town’s most-visited landmarks.
 Further south in the province, a handful of still-standing abbeys date from the 12th century.
 The Gothic greystone Dundrennan Abbey is one of the most intact Cistercian abbeys in the country.

-Top things to do in Dumfries and Galloway
+What are the top things to do in Dumfries and Galloway?

 Drumlanrig Castle